nickfrosty/website_nuxt/content/articles/dev/css-scroll-animation-and-smooth-scrolling-with-scroll-behavior.md

 }
 ```

-**Note:** It is important to add the "scroll-behavior" style on to the "html" tag so your entire website will have the smooth scrolling effect.
+**Note:** It is important to add the `scroll-behavior` style on to the `html` tag so your entire website will have the smooth scrolling effect.

-Some people, including myself, have tried to set the smooth scrolling on the "body" tag.
+Some people, including myself, have tried to set the smooth scrolling on the `body` tag.
 But that does not work for some reason.

 Once you save your changes, and reload the CSS into the browser, your snazzy new smooth scrolling will be in effect.